ponylang/ponyc/README.md

 # Building on Windows

-The LLVM 3.6 prebuilt binaries for Windows do NOT include the LLVM development tools and libraries.
-Instead, you will have to build and install LLVM 3.6 from source.
+The LLVM 3.7 (not 3.6!) prebuilt binaries for Windows do NOT include the LLVM development tools and libraries.
+Instead, you will have to build and install LLVM 3.7 from source.
 You will need to make sure that the path to LLVM/bin (location of llvm-config) is in your PATH variable.

 You will also need to build and install premake5 (not premake4) from source.
 We need premake5 in order to support current versions of Visual Studio.